What Animal Kills the Most People in Africa?

 Rhinoceros are the largest land mammals on earth, just after elephants, weighing over 2,000kg.

-They are also one of the most sought-after animals in Africa by poachers who covet them for their horns and skin.
+They are also among the most sought-after animals in Africa by poachers, who covet them for their horns and skin.

 Rhinos have poor eyesight but also possess a strong sense of smell.
 Despite their vulnerability to poaching, rhinos aren’t weak.

 Rhinos are known to be short-tempered animals that can attack humans with their horns when provoked.
-A rhino can sprint up to 64km per hour, which is impressive considering its size.
+They can sprint up to 64km per hour, which is impressive considering their size.

 Although the number of people killed by rhinos annually in Africa isn’t officially known, they are among the animals that kill the most people in Africa.